The following guide for how to spend 5 days in Switzerland in the Bernese Oberland region was written by Anna Timbrook.

 Day 1: Interlaken

-Interlaken is one of the best places to base yourself in the Bernese Oberland and it also offers a range of things to see and do.
+Interlaken is one of the best places to visit in Switzerland to base yourself in the Bernese Oberland and it also offers a range of things to see and do.

 For me, the best way to get to know a place is to go on a walking tour of the top attractions on the first day, and this is what I recommend for you too.